Interstate High Speed Rail Can Be Green

 Towards Greener Freight Trucks

 Did you know that 7% of America’s GHG is produced by Freight Trucks?
-Heavy-duty freight comprise only about 5% of all vehicles on the road, yet they generate more than 25% of GHG emissions from the Transportation sector, and significant amounts of Smog.
+Heavy-duty freight trucks comprise only 5% of vehicles on the road, yet generate more than 25% of GHG emissions from the Transportation sector, and a similar percentage of Smog.

-Most freight truck builders have invested in modern pollution control technologies to meet emissions requirements. blockchain technology that decentralizes the trucking industry, allowing carriers and suppliers to plan more efficient routes has come, but needs faster adoption to consume less fuel and drive fewer unnecessary miles.
-Most freight truck builders support regulating freight truck emissions.
+Most freight truck builders have invested in modern pollution control technologies to meet emissions requirements.
+Blockchain technology allowing carriers and suppliers to plan more efficient routes has come, but needs faster adoption to consume less fuel and drive fewer unnecessary miles.
+Most freight truck builders support regulating truck emissions.

 In contrast, Gliders accounted for 2% of Freight Truck sales in 2014, by exploiting an EPA loophole to account for 50% of air pollution from all trucks.
 To close this regulatory loophole, the EPA finalized a rule in 2016 requiring glider kits to meet emission standards.
 However, the EPA gave glider kit manufacturers lead time before they capped rule-exempt gliders that small businesses could produce to less than 300.
 That rule kicked into effect in January 2018, but the Trump EPA suspended enforcement of the cap.